Robert Ritz, B.S., M.Ed., Ph.D.

 By using Liberty's International payment portal, the student can:

 A student’s account must be paid in full prior to registering for any future courses.
-When a student completes FCI for a future term and then becomes delinquent in the current term, or loans are returned to the lender, the resulting balance must be resolved prior to future registration.
+When a student completes FCI for a future term and then becomes delinquent in the current term, financial aid is removed or reduced on the account, the resulting balance must be resolved prior to future registration.
 In this circumstance, the student should consult a Student Accounts Contact Center Agent to discuss payment options.

 Monthly account statements are sent to current students who have an outstanding account balance via their Liberty email address.